lesion/blob/preso/preso.md

 ---

+partiamo dai bisogni...

 note:
-ad un certo punto un paio di anni fa ho sentito una difficolta' nel trovare informazioni decenti, il panorama mediatico italiano e' davvero imbarazzante.
-Non ci sono luoghi di confronto, non ci sono spazi informativi, e' anche per questo ad esempio che supportiamo
+c'e' della difficolta' nel trovare informazioni decenti, il panorama mediatico italiano e' davvero imbarazzante.
+Non ci sono luoghi di confronto, non ci sono spazi informativi, questo e' anche uno dei motivi per supportare radio blackout! l'ecosistema informativo e' veramente messo male.

 ---

+Dove stiamo mettendo i nostri contenuti?

+note:

+> ... choices many of us in the social movements/left/activist scene make to be present in certain social networks, or to use certain technologies due to pragmatism - <strong>everybody is there</strong>, we need to reach 'common people', and so on.
+> This is totally ok, but I feel we lack spaces to imagine which tools we need, which tech we would want to have if anything was possible?
+Do we want a FLOSS version of Instagram?
+Or do we want something completely different?
+Perhaps pragmatism allows the big tech tools to shape us and how we do our activism?
+What if we could shape the tools?
-Conseguenze: concentrazione di "contenuti" in contenitori che danno la sensazione che qualcuno ci stia cagando.

-note: il numeretto delle views non e' sintomatico di un cazzo
+Conseguenze: concentrazione di "contenuti" in contenitori che danno la sensazione che qualcuno ci stia cagando. il numeretto delle views non e' sintomatico di un cazzo

 ---

+Dobbiamo ricostruire tutto, riprendete in mano i vostri blog.

+note:
-Ridiamo forza ai nostri contenuti, all'interno dei nostri contenitori.
+I contenuti sono piu' forsti all'interno dei nostri contenitori.

 ---